 Dos and Don’ts of the Keto Diet

-If you’re ready to try following the ketogenic diet, then you need to set yourself up for success from day one.
-Below are some dos and don’ts to keep in mind when you first begin.
+If you’re ready to try the ketogenic diet, then it is important to set yourself up for success from day one.
+Below are some dos and don’ts to keep in mind as you transition into the keto diet.

 - Stick with healthy fats like eggs, avocado, and extra virgin olive oil.